-There have been many solo trumpet recitals (with piano and organ) along the way -- too numerous to mention.
+There have been many solo trumpet recitals along the way.
 Most of them have been faculty recitals at UNI, while others have included guest recitals.
-In addition, there have been a lot of solo performances with various ensembles.
+In addition, there have been numerous solo performances with various ensembles.
 Highlights have included featured solos with the wcfsymphony (John Williams Concerto & Henri Tomasi Concerto), the UNI Wind Symphony and Symphonic Band, and various Municipal and High School bands.
 Chamber music collaborations with School of Music colleagues have been particularly joyful.

 Cedar Rapids Symphony (Principal)